python-nerd-git/CalStation/README.md

 CalStation Calculator - Version 1.0
-Developed by: Kasun Sajith
 ============================================
+[+] Developed by: Kasun Sajith

-This calculator is a simple command-line tool written in Python.
-It can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+CalStation is a simple command-line tool written in Python.
+It's V1.0 can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.